ShaunCurtis/Blazr.IRepository/Readme.md

 The single Data Broker simplifies data pipeline configuration for the Core and Presentation domains.

-To those who believe that implementing any database pipeline over EF is an anti-pattern, my answer is simple.

-I use EF as just another Object Request Broker [ORB].
+To those who believe that implementing any database pipeline over EF is an anti-pattern, my answer is: I use EF as just another Object Request Broker [ORB].
 You can plug this pipeline into Dapper, LinqToDb, ... .
 I never build core business logic code (data relationships) into my Data/Infrastructure Domain: [personal view] crazy idea.

 ## Appendix